-(1) Based on a Schedule 13D filed with the SEC on July 7, 2016, consists of (i) 1,836,703 shares of common stock held by Polaris Venture Partners V, L.P., or PVP V, (ii) 19,990 shares of common stock underlying warrants exercisable within 60 days of February 15, 2017 held by PVP V, (iii) 35,793 shares of common stock held by Polaris Venture Partners Entrepreneurs' Fund V, L.P., or PVPE V, (iv) 389 shares of common stock underlying warrants exercisable within 60 days of February 15, 2017 held by PVPE V, (v) 12,577 shares of common stock held by Polaris Venture Partners Founders' Fund V, L.P., or PVPE V, (vi) 136 shares of common stock underlying warrants exercisable within 60 days of February 15, 2017 held by PVPE V, (v) 12,577 shares of common stock held by Polaris Venture Partners Founders' Fund V, L.P., or PVPFF V, (vii) 136 shares of common stock underlying warrants exercisable within 60 days of February 15, 2017 held by PVPFF V, (vii) 18,364 shares of common stock held by Polaris Venture Partners Special Founders' Fund V, L.P., or PVPFF V and PVPSFF V, the Funds, and (viii) 199 shares of common stock underlying warrants exercisable within 60 days of February 15, 2017 held by PVPFF V. The general partner of each of the Funds is Polaris Venture Management Co., V, L.L.C., or PVM V. PVM V may be deemed to have sole voting and investment power with respect to the shares held by the Funds.
+(1) Based on a Schedule 13D filed with the SEC on July 7, 2016, consists of (i) 1,836,703 shares of common stock held by Polaris Venture Partners V, L.P., or PVP V, (ii) 19,990 shares of common stock underlying warrants exercisable within 60 days of February 15, 2017 held by PVP V, (iii) 35,793 shares of common stock held by Polaris Venture Partners Entrepreneurs' Fund V, L.P., or PVPE V, (iv) 389 shares of common stock underlying warrants exercisable within 60 days of February 15, 2017 held by PVPF V, (vi) 12,577 shares of common stock held by Polaris Venture Partners Founders' Fund V, L.P., or PVPFF V, (vi) 136 shares of common stock underlying warrants exercisable within 60 days of February 15, 2017 held by PVPFE V, (vi) 12,577 shares of common stock held by Polaris Venture Partners Founders' Fund V, L.P., or PVPFF V, (vi) 136 shares of common stock underlying warrants exercisable within 60 days of February 15, 2017 held by PVPFF V, (vii) 18,64 shares of common stock held by Polaris Venture Partners Special Founders' Fund V, L.P., or PVPFF V and, together with PVP V, PVPE V, PVPFF V and PVPSFF V, the Funds, and (viii) 199 shares of common stock underlying warrants exercisable within 60 days of February 15, 2017 held by PVPSFF V. The general partner of each of the Funds is Polaris Venture Management Co., V, L.L.C., or PVM V may be deemed to have sole voting and investment power with respect to the shares held by the Funds.
 Jonathan A. Flint and Terrance G. McGuire are managing members of PVM V and Dr. Amir Nashat, our director, is the holder of an assignee interest in PMV V. As a result, each of Messrs.
 Flint and McGuire and Dr. Nashat may be deemed to have shared voting and investment powers for the shares held by the Funds.
 Each such person disclaims beneficial ownership of all securities other than those he or she owns directly, if any, or by virtue of his or her indirect pro rata interest, as a member of PVM V, in the securities owned by the Funds.
-The address of the beneficial owners is c/o Polaris Partners, One Marina Park Drive.
-10th Floor.
-Boston.
-Massachusetts.
-02210.
+The address of the beneficial owners is c/o Polaris Partners, One Marina Park Drive, 10th Floor, Boston, Massachusetts, 02210.